Find Affordable College Courses

 Plant Sciences majors at NC State take out an average of $14,750 in student loans while working on their egree.

 University of Nebraska - Lincoln did quite well in this year’s ranking of the best schools for plant sciences students.
 It came in at #7 on the list.
-UNL is a fairly large public school located in the large city of Lincoln.
+UNL is a very large public school located in the large city of Lincoln.

 Plant Sciences majors at UNL take out an average of $20,500 in student loans while working on their egree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $155.